calint/rust_rv32i_os/blog/README.md

 Borrow checker will not allow passing a mutable reference to a function as immutable although single threaded, thus safe.

-... unless it is an argument to calling function and unused prior to the target call.
+... unless it is an argument to called function and unused prior to the target call.

 Settling for no UTF-8 support and no String use yet the creation script is done and roome is created.